MICS-Lab/scyan/docs/index.md

 Scyan is a **Python** library based on:

 - _Pytorch_, a deep learning framework
-- _AnnData_, a data library that works nicely with nice single-cell data
+- _AnnData_, a data library that works nicely with single-cell data
-- _Pytorch Lighning_ for model training
+- _Pytorch Lighning_, for model training
-- _Hydra_ for project configuration
+- _Hydra_, for project configuration
-- _Weight & Biases_ for model monitoring
+- _Weight & Biases_, for model monitoring

 ## Project layout